tokudamaho/Prediction_of_plasmids_destination/README.md

 ### Model_construction
 The DNABERT-based prediction models were constructed using two main scripts. **02_train_dnabert.py** was used to train Random Forest models using DNABERT-derived sequence embeddings.
-Choromosome vectors and plasmid vectors were combined with plasmid–chromosome pair labels ("pair_converted.csv"), and three types of pairwise feature representations were generated: Difference (`Diff`), Absolute Difference (`AbsDiff`), and element-wise Product (`Prod`).
+Choromosome vectors and plasmid vectors were combined with plasmid–chromosome pair labels ("pairs_converted.csv"), and three types of pairwise feature representations were generated: Difference (`Diff`), Absolute Difference (`AbsDiff`), and element-wise Product (`Prod`).
 A separate Random Forest model was trained for each representation.
 Model performance was evaluated using nested cross-validation, and hyperparameters were optimized by grid search.
 **02_2_dnabert_eval_random_and_group.py** was used to evaluate the generalization performance of the DNABERT-based models.
 This script performed group-based cross-validation by grouping samples either by plasmid or by recipient.